RandomInternetPreson/Lucid_Autonomy/README.md

    - screenshot.png is the original screenshot
    - Human_annotated_image.png has red boxes around everything that owlv2 detected, this is good to have open and let auto refresh upon every consecutive screenshot so you can see what is going on.
    - annotated_image.png is the png that is cropped for every box and sent to the MiniCPM model (I will remove these duplicates later)
    - ImageOutputTest is a folder that gets updated upon every screenshot that has the cropped images and json files.
-Depending in how many images there are and what you are having MiniCPM do, this could take a while.
+Depending on how many images there are and what you are having MiniCPM do, this could take a while.

    ![image](https://github.com/user-attachments/assets/0ec35a76-4996-4c75-8c07-495ddedbe148)